Department Programs

 To be eligible for a major in Mathematics for the Bachelor of Arts (BA) degree, one must successfully complete 11 credits as follows:

-• | Core courses (6): | MATH 152, MATH 185, MATH 205, MATH 210, MATH 231, and MATH 241. |
+• | Core courses (6): | MATH 152, MATH 185, MATH 205, MATH 210, MATH 231, and MATH 241. | |

-• | Electives (4): | Four additional courses numbered 175 or higher, with at least one numbered above 300. |
+• | Electives (4): | Four additional courses numbered 175 or higher, with at least one numbered above 300. | |

-• | Research Experience (1): | Each student must complete a research project leading to a written and oral presentation.
-This requirement may be fulfilled through MATH 361, MATH 399, or an honors project.
-However, it must be certified by the department chair. |
+Each student must complete a research project leading to a written and oral presentation.
+This requirement may be fulfilled through MATH 361, MATH 362, MATH 399, or an honors project.
+In all cases, the project must be certified by the department chair. |

 Mathematics Major, B.S.